whiteblue3/apoweroftrance-radio-system/README.md

 A Power of Trance is audio broadcasting server.
 It contains musicdaemon and API server.

-# Deploy Issue
-If you use PyCharm and before code push, first you must select file README.md and commit, push code.
-This is a PyCharm bug.

 # Server Spec
 - Platform: Docker Compose (Local Dev) or Kubernetes (Production)
 - Database: PostgreSQL 11 over